-At the December 11, 2012 hearing, the Board did not discuss any specific changes to the land use tables contained in LCPA Development Code Chapter 22.62.
-However, it has subsequently come to staff's attention that Table 5-1-c (Allowable Uses and Permit Requirements for Coastal Agricultural and Resource-related District) should be revised as shown below to reflect that the C-ARP (Coastal, Agricultural Residential Planned District) zoning district should allow development of a single family residence and second unit whether or not the primary use of the property is agricultural.
-Accordingly, the following corrections are presented for the Board's consideration.
+The Board accepted staff's recommended modifications to Table 5-1-c (Allowable Uses and Permit Requirements for Coastal Agricultural and Resource-related Districts) to reflect that the C-ARP (Coastal, Agricultural Residential Planned District) zoning district will allow development of a single family residence and second unit whether or not the primary use of the property is agricultural.
+Please refer to Exhibit #3 for the specific changes made to Table 5-1-c.